 While attending a human/youkai co-ed school, Fukuzumi confesses to Shiroishi Muku, a classmate who happens to be a Snow Woman.
 He gets dumped, and hilarity ensues.

 Ore no Kanojo ni Nanika Youkai has been published digitally in English as My Monster Girl’s Too Cool For You by Yen Press since September 29, 2015.

 No characters for this manga have been added to this title.
 Help improve our database by adding characters for this manga.

-My Monster Girl’s Too Cool for You Manga is publish by yen press and Yen Press, LLC is an American manga and graphic novel publisher co-owned by Kadokawa Corporation and Hachette Book Group.
+My Monster Girl’s Too Cool for You Manga is published by Yen Press.
+Yen Press, LLC is an American manga and graphic novel publisher co-owned by Kadokawa Corporation and Hachette Book Group.

 It published Yen Plus, a monthly comic anthology, between 2008 and 2013.
 In addition to translated material, Yen Press has published original series, most notably a manga adaptation of James Patterson’s Maximum Ride and Svetlana Chmakova’s Nightschool.

 In 2009, Yen Press announced that it had acquired the rights to Kiyohiko Azuma’s manga Yotsuba! and Azumanga Daioh from their former licensee, A.D.
 Vision.

 In September 2009, Yen Press reissued the first five volumes of Yotsuba! in addition to publishing the sixth volume; Azumanga Daioh was reissued with a new translation in December 2009.